Rules of Order and Procedure

 - Committee on Transportation and Public Way.

-- Committee on Workforce Development and Audit.
+- Committee on Workforce Development.

 - Committee on Zoning, Landmarks and Building Standards.